 Try to drink three 8-ounce glasses of water every 15 to 20 minutes.
 This could be water or a sports drink, depending on the intensity of the exercise.

-Athletes, in particular, need proper hydration to remain healthy and achieve optimum performance.
+Athletes need proper hydration to remain healthy and achieve optimum performance.
 Hopefully, this has shed some light on sports hydration and answered many of your questions.